influxdata/docs-v2/content/v2.0/get-started.md

 #### Unpackage the influx binary

+**Note:** The commands below are examples.
+Adjust the file names, paths, and utilities to your own needs.

 To unpackage the downloaded archive, **double click the archive file in Finder** or run the following command in a macOS command prompt application such **Terminal** or **[iTerm2](https://www.iterm2.com/)**: